Blizzard Bash

-Blizzard Bash is an annual demolition derby event held in Landon Arena at the Kansas Expocentre in Topeka, Kansas, US.
+Blizzard Bash is an annual demolition derby event held in Stormont Vail Events Center in Topeka, Kansas, US.
 It is the world's largest indoor demolition derby, with over 250 drivers from all over the U.S. and Canada competing in 12 different events.
 The main event is a four-person team, sixteen team bracket-style tournament team derby, in which the winner is crowned team National Champions.
 The event occurs over a four-day period in mid-November.
 There are other modified and stock one heat classes in which drivers compete.

 History

 The first Blizzard Bash event was held in Lincoln, Nebraska, in 2001 at the Lancaster Event Center.
 In 2010, the event moved to Topeka.
 It has gained popularity every year and is known for its hard-hitting, fast-paced action.
 It was voted as the "best demolition derby in the world" in 2014.
 In 2015, the event was expanded to take place over a four-day period.